ghostwan/Virtual-Deck-Of-Cards/README.md

 - Put a card aside for game as "oh hell"
 - Take the card put aside for game as "yaniv"
 - Distribute the whole deck or a specific number of cards among all players
-- See How many cards each player got
+- See how many cards each player got
 - Rearrange cards in your hand, sort them, shuffle them! you name it!
 - See who's turn is and change it if needed (choose a specific player or random)
 - Draw a card from the deck